jinjin-tonic/jinjin-tonic.github.io/index.md

 I am looking forward to see what is going to happen next in my life; what I am going to learn and challenge, and also, where I am going to live 😉

+#### Do you want to know what I study?

+- You can check out my [resume](https://github.com/jinjin-tonic/jinjin-tonic.github.io/blob/main/resume.pdf).
+- Or, you can reach me out via [my eamil](miroirs299@gmail.com) or [my LinkedIn profile](https://www.linkedin.com/in/haejin-cho-220a3a1b2/).
+- Sometimes, I write things about my study and my academic/personal projects [in this blog](https://jinjin-tonic.github.io/blog/).

 #### What I like other than study

 - 🎹 playing piano (especially playing four hands with my friends!)
 - 🎮 playing video games
-- 🇰🇷 🇨🇦 🇫🇷 🇯🇵 Learning languages
+- 🇰🇷 🇯🇵 🇨🇦 🇫🇷 Learning languages

-#### Do you want to know more about me?

-- You can check out my [resume](https://github.com/jinjin-tonic/jinjin-tonic.github.io/blob/main/resume.pdf).
-- Or, you can reach me out via [my eamil](miroirs299@gmail.com).
-- Also, you can check out my [Linkedin profile](https://www.linkedin.com/in/haejin-cho-220a3a1b2/) as well!